bigandy/astro-blog/src/pages/posts/weeknotes/2021/weeknotes-2021-47.md

 ---

 # Summary of week
-- has been a busy week in which I went to the gym twice, went night riding to the pub with some mates, met colleagues twice, had a curry with friends, and a weekend with snow and Christmas lights.
+It has been a very busy week in which I went to the gym twice, went night riding to the pub with some mates, met colleagues twice, had a curry with friends, and a weekend with snow and Christmas lights.

 ## Gym
 Pre-pandemic I bought a 10 pass at the local gym but never got to use it because of the pandemic.
 I finally did start to use it last week and went twice.
 I love that they open at 6am so I can go before the kids are awake and be back in time to help take them to school/nursery.